mark8m/course-docs/docs/project-expectations.md

 If there is a strong case for a third party application or Github integration, send an e-mail to the teaching team.

+## Github Actions

+Github gives us 3000 action minutes per month with Github Education, but they're all pooled and so because some teams use more than others we will eventually run out.

+To ensure you can still run your actions, please set up a Runner on Cybera.
+There are some instructions here: <https://youtu.be/SASoUr9X0QA>

 ## Meeting Minutes

 Meeting minutes are meant to keep track of what has been discussed during a meeting.